ShivangeeRajput/Quizly/README.md

 * [x] Animated Splash Screen.
 * [x] User can click on Sign in button and create an account.
 * [x] User can  click on Log in button.
+* [x] User can use the App Drawer for multiple purposes.

 ## Video Walkthrough